-Review of Firestar, Rogue Star, Lodestar, and Falling Stars by Michael Flynn.
+Review of Firestar, Rogue Star, Lodestar, and Falling Stars by Michael Flynn (on Amazon).
 A grand space opera about a privately funded space program and the fear of impact events.

 In a world where no one has any grandiose dreams anymore, Mariesa has to carry the weight of the World and plant the seeds of dreams leading to space exploration.
 The need for scientific progress to materialize her space program starts with educational reforms and the kids who will be the scientists of the future.
 Kids who are capable of still dreaming, rather than the current generation of scientists set in their way.
 This long-term approach towards a goal is interesting in its own way.

 Having been written in the late 1990’s, the author developed an obsession comparable to Mariesa’s obsession for asteroids: Cyberspace and all the cool new words and ideas he saw there.
 A computer hacking character, Jimmy Poole, is written into the story, and the word bonanza begins.
 The words of the digital age that author Michael Flynn saw dominating everyday speech in the future is a small thrill in their own.
 At least to anyone with a mild interest in the history of the Internet.